 Tax on Foreign Source Income

 Under the NHR regime, most of the beneficiaries’ income from a foreign source is exempt from taxation in Portugal for ten consecutive years.
 It means that if the income is from an external source, that has a DTA (Double Taxation Agreement) with Portugal, then the income will not be subject to taxation in Portugal.

 - DTA (Double Taxation Treatment): It is a treaty between two or more countries, mainly to avoid double taxation of income and property.
-It aims to divide the taxation between the contracting countries in the right way, to avoid tax evasion, to secure the taxpayers’ rights, and to avoid differences.
+It aims to divide the taxation between the contracting countries in the right way, avoid tax evasion, secure the taxpayers’ rights, and avoid differences.
 You can find the list of countries that have DTA with Portugal:

 |São Tomé and Principe